salvo96/Variational-Autoencoders-for-Inverse-Molecular-Design/README.md

 # Variational Autoencoders for Inverse Molecular Design

-Code developed as a research work in the field of Bioinformatics applied to the study of molecular structures using Generative Models.
+Code developed as a research work in the field of Bioinformatics applied to the study of molecular structures using Deep Generative Models.

 The work was developed as a Master Thesis topic and it is the result of a research carried out at [SOCO](https://soco.upc.edu/en) and [IDEAI](https://ideai.upc.edu/en) groups at [Universitat Politecnica de Catalunya (Barcelona, SPAIN)](https://www.upc.edu/en).